 The Corporate Finance Institute reports that a prepaid expense is not an expense item as the term implies but rather an asset reported on the balance sheet.
 The debiting of prepaid expense to record the prepayments for future expenses increases the account balance of the prepaid expense as an asset.

 Over time, when companies resort to the asset of prepaid expenses to cover future expenses, the balance in the account of prepaid expense should decline accordingly.
 However, without making any adjustments for prepaid expenses, the account balance stays as originally recorded, overstating the value of prepaid expenses as an asset.
 This can cause assets to become inflated, which causes problems with budgeting, but also at tax time.

 Expenses incurred in future accounting periods out of prepaid expenses are reported as expense items in the income statement.
 Since companies have prepaid for the expenses that they will incur in the future, there won't be any transactions linked to the incurrence of expenses during any of the future accounting periods.
 Without an accompanied business transaction, companies sometimes may forget to record and report an expense after having incurred it.
 The omission of such expense adjustments understates the amount of expense in the income statement.

 Companies use adjusting entries at the end of an accounting period to adjust prepaid expenses and record the expenses incurred.
+This helps to ensure that assets do not appear inflated at a later date.
 The adjusting entries are a credit entry to the account of prepaid expense on the balance sheet and a debit entry to the expense account on the income statement.
 The credit adjustment reduces the account balance of the prepaid expense and the debit adjustment increases the expense incurred.
 With the adjustments, prepaid expense as an asset on the balance sheet and the expense incurred and reported on the income statement are appropriately stated to their correct balances.